bjonnh/fpga_class_psone/web/content/resources/_index.md

 +++

 ## About the FPGA chip
-The Lattice ECP5 is a resonably powerful FPGA which has had its bitstream fully reversed by [Project Trellis](https://prjtrellis.readthedocs.io/en/latest/index.html).
+The Lattice ECP5 is a reasonably powerful FPGA which has had its bitstream fully reversed by [Project Trellis](https://prjtrellis.readthedocs.io/en/latest/index.html).
 This enables it be to fully supported by [the open source tools](https://github.com/YosysHQ/oss-cad-suite-build), requiring no vendor tools.
  - [ECP5 Family Datasheet](https://www.latticesemi.com/-/media/LatticeSemi/Documents/DataSheets/ECP5/FPGA-DS-02012-2-8-ECP5-ECP5G-Family-Data-Sheet.ashx?document_id=50461)

 ## About the boards